cpjobling/eg-150-textbook/introduction/concepts.md

 +++ {"slideshow": {"slide_type": "notes"}}

-{numref}`microphone` shows the output of a switched device.
+{numref}`on-off` shows the output of a switched device.
 The signal has only two discrete values but time is continuous.
 That is the switching can happen at any time instant.

 +++ {"slideshow": {"slide_type": "subslide"}}